|

 Captain in the 3rd Battalion of The Queen's (Royal West

-Surrey Regiment), attached to the 1st Battalion of the
+Surrey Regiment) attached to the 1st Battalion of the

 King's Own Yorkshire Light Infantry.
-He was drowned at
+He was drowned at Salonika on 11th

-March 1918, and is buried in Struma Military Cemetery,
+March 1918 and is buried in Struma Military Cemetery,

 Greece.
+VI F II.
 He is also commemorated on the

 River memorial.
 He was the third son of Mary

-Alderson, of "Weeford," River, Dover, and the late Rev.
+Alderson of "Weeford," River, Dover, and the late Rev.

 E. A. Alderson (Chaplain to the Forces, 1st Class)